How to Run Automated Security Testing for DevSecOps

 Testing a mobile app is more than just testing its business logic and UI.
 Increasingly, security testing is becoming a cornerstone of developing modern applications.

-DevOps is the practice of having teams be responsible for the full lifecycle of their software—both building it and keeping it running.
+DevOps is the practice of having development teams be responsible for the full lifecycle of their software—both building it and keeping it running.
 Adding security to the mix means that they're now also responsible for securing their applications.
 Security is no longer the sole responsibility of dedicated testers or security specialists.
 In order to successfully combine these three roles, teams are looking toward automation.
 Automated security testing covers the "sec" in DevSecOps, and it's what we'll be discussing in this article.

 Manual vs. Automated Security Testing

-Manual security testing is when security experts manually assess the security of a piece of software.
+Manual security testing is when security teams manually assess the security of a piece of software.
 For this, they use their expertise and their knowledge of the system.
 It's a lengthy process, but it can be a valuable addition to automated security testing.

 Automated security testing involves using tools that automatically scan the software for known security vulnerabilities.
-The tools can check any number of aspects, like software libraries, source code, or HTTP endpoints.
+The tools can check any number of aspects, like software libraries, source code, or API endpoints.
 Automated security testing is often faster to run and can be incorporated more easily in the daily workflow of a team.

 Because it's so convenient and efficient, automated security testing should be implemented by all organizations that take their product seriously.
 But manual testing can still add value, and depending on the context, you'll use one or the other.
 An experienced security expert can be creative and find new ways of breaking the system under test.
 However, repetitive or easy security tests will unnecessarily take up resources and should be automated.